Quitclaim Deed Form Template, Free Download 2026

 When Do You Need a Quitclaim Deed?

-A divorce settlement requires one spouse to transfer their interest in the marital home to the other spouse, and the property transfer needs to be completed quickly as part of the court-approved property division.
+A divorce settlement requires one spouse to transfer their interest in the marital home to the other spouse, and the property transfer form needs to be completed quickly as part of the court-approved property division.

 A property owner is transferring real estate into a revocable living trust for estate-planning purposes, moving the property from individual ownership to trust ownership while maintaining practical control as the trustee.